Gian Paolo Chiti: Biography

-Chiti has held the post of Head of the Composition department of the Conservatorio of Santa Cecilia in Rome since 1984.
-More than a generation of important young Italian musicians have been trained through his teaching.
-In addition, he is also a member of the Italian National committee for Dance as well as on the faculty of several universities.
+Since 1984, Chiti has served as the Director of the Composition Department at the Conservatorio of Santa Cecilia in Rome.
+He is also a member of the Italian National Committee for Dance and serves on the faculty boards of several universities.

 Chronological works list

 This list includes all serious concert music composed by Gian Paolo Chiti, including works for young musicians.
-It does not include transcriptions and arrangements, nor does it include film and television scores and popular works.
+It does not include transcriptions and arrangements, film and television scores or popular works.